-Following the abolition of the školský úřad in the framework of the nation-wide reorganisation of public administration in force since 1 January 2001, the 2000-2001 period was a transitional one for the Czech School Inspectorate.
+Following the abolition of the školský úřad within the framework of the nation-wide reorganisation of public administration under way since 1 January 2001, the 2000-2001 period was a transitional one for the Czech School Inspectorate.
 Some of the former employees of these authorities were recruited to the Czech School Inspectorate as controllers, whose task was to take control of the finances allocated to schools from the state budget.

 Control in the field of education is the responsibility of the Ministry of Education, Youth and Sports.
 It is regulated by Ministry directives and since 2003 it has been regulated by orders of the Minister of Education.
-Since 2005, the control has been based on the new Education Act (in connection with relevant acts on budgetary rules, on state property, on financial control in public administration, etc.).
+Since 2005, the control has been based on the new Education Act (together with relevant acts on budgetary rules, on state property, on financial control in public administration, etc.).

-The vysoké školy have always reflected upon their own activities.
-Since the mid 1960s their evaluation had been aimed, to a considerable degree, at ensuring the relevance of higher education in relation to the needs of the labour market.
-The vysoké školy external evaluation body is the Accreditation Commission set up by the Higher Education Act of 1990.
+The vysoké školy have always examined upon their own activities.
+Since the mid 1960s their evaluation had been aimed, to a considerable degree, at ensuring the relevance of higher education to the needs of the labour market.
+The external evaluation body for vysoké školy is the Accreditation Commission set up by the Higher Education Act of 1990.